nickyiliwang0000/h/how-to-edit-bootcamp-notes.md

 We're not perfect!
 We want your help!

 1. Go to the 'Issues' tab at the top of the GitHub notes repo.
-2. Click the green 'New issue' button on the right side of the page.
+1. Click the green 'New issue' button on the right side of the page.
+1. This will give you an option to open a 'Bootcamp Notes Issue'.
+Click the 'Get started' button!
-3. Write a descriptive title for the issue you noticed.
+1. Write a descriptive title for the issue you noticed.
-4. Make sure you note which lesson the issue is in.
-(Add a link to that lesson!)
+1. Follow the template.
-5. Label the issue.
+1. Label the issue.
 (If there is not appropriate label, choose 'bug')

 ### Please make ONE issue for ONE type of issue in ONE file.
 > If there are multiple typos in one file, that's **one** issue.